🖥️

 A step-by-step guide to technology change

 As we have seen, there are various models to support different approaches to technology change, but the goal is ultimately the same: to provide a better learning outcome for students.
-Indeed, Manako’s hierarchy of technology in schools has infrastructure at the base of the pyramid, working up through effective administration, extensive resources and enhanced teaching to achieve the pinnacle of empowered students.
+Indeed, Manako’s has infrastructure at the base of the pyramid, working up through effective administration, extensive resources and enhanced teaching to achieve the pinnacle of empowered students.

 So, practically speaking, how can your school reach the summit of this pyramid?